 Maui Airport has two Terminals (the main international terminal, and the smaller commuter terminal)

-Visitors to Kahului Airport will either use the main terminal that is largely dedicated to overseas and international flights, or the smaller commuter terminal for flights between the islands of Hawaii.
+Visitors to Maui Airport OGG will either use the main terminal that is largely dedicated to overseas and international flights, or the smaller commuter terminal for flights between the islands of Hawaii.
 Both terminals have several services and amenities that passengers might expect:

 - Information kiosks for visitors

 - Dedicated smoking areas